 One interesting example is the Evil Maid Attack, documented in 2009 by security analyst Joanna Rutkowska in which unattended devices (especially while traveling), are exposed to new attack vectors.
 In an Evil Maid attack, even full disk encryption systems wouldn’t be safe as hackers can modify the encryption system’s loader codes to steal passwords from the victim to gain entry to the computer.

 Particularly in sectors where sensitive information, high regulatory standards, and SLAs are at the core of the business, XDR solutions should be complemented with continuous authentication.
 Industries like business process outsourcing (BPO), customer contact centers, and governmental institutions operate with highly sensitive information that must be protected.
-In risky scenarios like intentional device sharing, continuous authentication based on typing biometrics is a much-needed step to maintain data security.
+In risky scenarios like intentional device sharing, continuous authentication based on typing biometrics is necessary to maintain data security.
 With many employees in BPO and customer service now working from home, concerns about how sensitive client data is being handled and protected are top of mind.
 Continuous authentication is an extra step of caution that lowers the chances of unauthorized users accessing company devices.

 ActiveLock: Continuous authentication based on typing biometrics analysis

 As shown in this article, EDR has evolved into XDR, striving for an almost real-time response by IT teams.
-Organizations now have a unified view of security events across multiple layers, and can respond to attacks instantly.
+Organizations now have a unified view of security events across multiple layers and can respond to attacks instantly.
 By complementing this with a typing biometrics-based continuous authentication, the resulting security solution closes yet another crucial security gap in the kill chain model and starts the zero-trust framework.

 Try ActiveLock yourself with a free download 👇